How to Use the Fast and the Curious EduProtocol

 Day 4 – Assessing the Class’ Knowledge of the Material

 Think of this day as the final test.
 Conduct a session with the original question set one last time.
-If the entire class scores 95 percent or better, you can give them an A for that assignment in your gradebook and go on to explore new material.
+If the entire class scores 95 percent or better, you can give them an A for that assignment in your grade book and go on to explore new material.
 Classtime’s Collaborative Challenges make it easy for both you and your students to see the class’ results.
-In the example below, you can see that the six questions in the questions set were answered correctly by each student, hence the fully green circle.
+In the example below, you can see that the six questions in the questions set were answered correctly by each student, hence the full green circles on the left-hand side.
 So, you would give the entire class an A for the assignment.

 Fast and the Curious Eduprotocol Collaborative Challenge